Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

     th main.lua -zip 1 -fromScratch 1 -maxMemory 3000 -train 0

 ### Rendering viewpoints
-If you want to create your own data set you can use the rendering code provided in `/depth_render_reconstruction/code/other/scriptRender/`.
-You need to have `meshlab server` installed.
-When rendering view points to create your data set make sure you follow the following pattern for creating your .zip files:
+If you want to create your own data set you can use the rendering code provided in `/depth_render_reconstruction/code/renderDepth/`.
+The obj/ply files names should be in `model_x` format where `x` could be any integer.
+You need to have install Microsoft Visual C++ 2013 Redistributable.
+After rendering view points to create your data set make sure you follow the following pattern for creating your .zip files:

     CategoryName.zip
     └── CategoryName_depth_[rgb/float]
-        ├── model_xxxx_Cam_0.jpg
+        ├── model_x_Cam_0.jpg
-        ├── model_xxxx_Cam_0.jpg
+        ├── model_x_Cam_0.jpg
         ├── ...
-        └── model_xxxx_Cam_19.jpg
+        └── model_x_Cam_19.jpg

 ## Training:
 Here are a few examples on how to train different models.
 The models will be trained on the ShapeNet core data set unless you set `benchmark` to `1`: